 - On-demand transportation: Services that allow ordinary drivers to use their own cars to offer transportation services, employing mobile apps and GPS technologies to optimize rides and make services more accessible.

-What Does Smart Mobility Look Like In The Real World?
+What Does Smart Mobility Look Like in the Real World?

 Smart mobility can be incorporated into new smart city projects or retrofitted into old cities.
 European towns that have no room for new transport infrastructure have implemented smart mobility solutions to reduce car traffic.
 A few examples include:

-- Viu Bicing in Barcelona: A bike sharing system estimated to save 2.5 million euros annually.
+- Viu Bicing in Barcelona: A bike-sharing system estimated to save 2.5 million euros annually.
 An annual subscription costs €47.
 Users swipe a plastic card to rent a bike from racks located throughout the city.

 - Big Data in Amsterdam: A decade-long data-driven initiative integrating data about Amsterdam residents from 12,000 databases in 32 city departments.
 The initiative resulted in 100 pilot projects, for example, a truck to collect both waste and recyclables, reducing the number of garbage trucks on the road.

 - Helsinki smart mobility: The city aims to eliminate the need for car ownership by 2025.
 It provides an on-demand mobility system that calculates the fastest or cheapest way for commuters to reach their destination.
-Users can select public or private transport options via a mobile app, including ride sharing, automated cars, on demand buses and transport for children.
+Users can select public or private transport options via a mobile app, including ride-sharing, automated cars, on-demand buses, and transport for children.
 Helsinki residents will be able to access the waterfronts and nearby islands using BOUT, an on-demand boat ride platform launched in October 2018.

 - Songdo Business District in Incheon, South Korea: Built on 1,500 acres of reclaimed land, the city aims to be environmentally friendly and attract international business.
 Designed for 300,000 residents, Songdo is bike-friendly, car-free, and contains over 100 buildings with Leadership in Energy and Environmental Design (LEED) certification.
 A subway connects it to the Seoul and Incheon transportation systems.
 When completed, all residents will be within a 12-minute walk of a bus stop.

-Smart Mobility: A Win-Win For Everyone
+Smart Mobility: A Win-Win for Everyone

-Adding smart mobility to cities and encouraging its adoption is a smart investment that will benefit everyone—from commuters and travelers, who enjoy better and faster intra-city transport, to communities and cities who can reduce congestion, improve air quality and boost quality of life without major investments in infrastructure, to businesses and transport providers who can offer better, more effective and more profitable services.
+Adding smart mobility to cities and encouraging its adoption is a smart investment that will benefit everyone—from commuters and travelers, who enjoy better and faster intra-city transport, to communities and cities who can reduce congestion, improve air quality and boost the quality of life without major investments in infrastructure, to businesses and transport providers who can offer better, more effective and more profitable services.

 The biggest winner is the environment—as smart mobility sweeps the globe it can dramatically reduce emission levels and contribute to a sustainable global transport system.